deepanshu704891-ai/Power-bi-dashboard-Project/README.md

-This is my dashboard project created in Power BI, based on the ‘Top 250 IMDB’ dataset.
+This is my dashboard projects created in Power BI.
 Here, I’ve shared my project files as well as the datasets whose data I used.